Cadogan, William, Earl (1672?-1726) to Edward Bourke

 High-resolution images are available to schools and libraries via subscription to American History, 1493-1943.
 Check to see if your school or library already has a subscription.
 Or click here for more information.
 You may also order a pdf of the image from us here.

-Cadogan was known for his supression of Jacobite uprisings.
+Edward was the son of John Bourke, Earl of Clanricarde.
+Cadogan was known for his suppression of Jacobite uprising.